RustaceansKenya/driver-development-book/README.md

 To access the tutorial book, visit : [this link][driver-development-book-website]
 To access the source-code, visit [this repo's sub-folder][driver-code]
-To access the mdbook source files, visit [this-repo/driver_book/src][driver-book-src] If you wish to contribute, skim through this : [book][contribution-book]
+To access the mdbook source files, visit [this-repo/driver_book/src][driver-book-src]
+If you wish to be a contributor, skim through this guide: [book][contribution-book]

 ## Communication